Public Safety Power Shutoff (PSPS)

 Public Safety Power Shutoff (PSPS) Rulemaking

 PUC Staff are currently working on a new set of PSPS rules establishing permanent requirements and standards.
 As part of the pre-rulemaking outreach, the PUC is seeking comments and feedback to help ensure that the PUC’s rules are comprehensive.
-The public and stakeholders can provide input and comments or take a survey at Public Safety Power Shutoff - December 2025.
+The public and stakeholders can provide input and comments or take a survey at Public Safety Power Shutoff.

 On Dec.
 30, the PUC Commissioners officially opened a new proceeding to collect comments.
 The Commission approved: